The Five Flavors, Seasonal Eating, and Recipes

 Late Summer, Seasonal Transitions and Spleen Health

 In TCM there are five seasons, the fifth being late summer, which is associated with the spleen.
 Also associated with the spleen are the transition times between each season.
-These periods resonate with the earth element, the color yellow, pensiveness, openness, faith, and trust.
+These periods resonate with the earth element, the color yellow, pensiveness, thoughtfulness, openness, faith, and trust.

 Spleen qi is all about transformation.
 It doesn't get talked about much in Western wellness practices or even Western herbalism but it is very important in TCM, being one of the most important systems for transforming our food into qi and blood, nourshing the whole body and keeping us feeling energized.